facebook/flow/docs/02-react-example.md

 At this stage we have already hit some limitations of Flow.
 Flow does not know about the module `object-assign`.
 However, it understands what `Object.assign` does.
 Thus, we will replace any `object-assign` usage by `Object.assign`.

-However, since `Object.assign` is not supported right now, we still need to provide `Object.assign` on our own.
-We will simply patch this in a file outside of Flow's knowledge (i.e., in a file *without* `/* @flow */`) like this:
+However, since `Object.assign` may not be implemented by all JavaScript engines, we still need to "polyfill" it.
+We will do so by putting it in a file outside of Flow's knowledge (i.e., in a file *without* `/* @flow */`) like this:

 {% highlight javascript linenos=table %}
 if (!Object.assign) {